Link ♥ Love

 Idzie is a grown unschooled young adult who writes about her unschooled life, tackling questions and misconceptions on a wide variety of topics.

-These are our thoughts, contemplations, happenings and changes that are occurring in our family’s life as we continue to learn and grow.
+These are our thoughts, contemplations, happenings and changes that are occurring of one family’s life as they continue to learn and grow.

 A wonderful site including unschooling resources, blog and articles.
 There is much helpful unschooling content and within the articles section you will find new and previously published articles and conference talks to read for free.